alan-j-lin/alan-j-lin.github.io/_posts/2018-07-25-project-luther.md

 ## Model Selection

 As price was what my model's target variable, the parameter I decided to optimize for was **[RMSE]** (root mean square error).
 RMSE was the appropriate metric because the RMSE value would be translated as the standard error for any predicted price.
-As an example, if my model had a test RMSE of $2.00 and the predicted price was $4.00 that would mean my price prediction would be $4.00 $\pm$ $2.00
+As an example, if my model had a test RMSE of $2.00 and the predicted price was $4.00 that would mean my price prediction would be $4.00 +/- $2.00

 In trying to improve my RMSE there were a couple of modifications that I did to my base linear regression model: